European Banking Federation

 29 Mar 2022

-Their ask — The federation requests a gradual implementation prioritizing sustainability data over a comprehensive launch.
+Message — The federation requests a gradual implementation prioritizing sustainability data over a comprehensive launch.
 They want at least one year between technical standards publication and reporting requirements.
 They emphasize maintaining the 'file only once' principle to avoid duplicating existing reporting obligations.123

-How it helps them — This would reduce the substantial operational costs and technical work needed for data standardization.45
+Why — This would reduce the substantial operational costs and technical work needed for data standardization.45

-Who loses — Investors and consumers lose immediate access to comprehensive comparable financial data across all sectors.6
+Impact — Investors and consumers lose immediate access to comprehensive comparable financial data across all sectors.6

 Meeting with Luis Garicano (Member of the European Parliament, Rapporteur)